Why are timed-entry tickets encouraged?

 How are you cleaning the museum between guests?

-High-touch areas such as bannisters, door knobs, stools, and elevator buttons are fully sanitized between each reservation.
-Seating that is not being cleaned is marked with signage.
+High-touch areas such as bannisters, door knobs, stools, and elevator buttons are regularly sanitized.
 Deep cleaning is done by our facilities staff on a regular basis.

 How are the bathrooms kept clean?

-As with other areas of the museum, all high-touch surfaces in the bathrooms will be cleaned between each visitor group and a deep cleaning will be done by our facilities team on a regular basis.
+As with other areas of the museum, all high-touch surfaces in the bathrooms will be cleaned by our facilities team on a regular basis.
 Touchless faucets and soap dispensers have also been installed in each bathroom.

 Is the courtyard open?
 Can I visit CAM next door?

-Except in the event of inclement weather, the courtyard is open during reservations and guests are encouraged to go outside and experience Richard Serra’s Joe.
-At this time, access between the Pulitzer and the Contemporary Art Museum St. Louis is not allowed through the courtyard entrances; new guests must enter through the front doors of each museum respectively.
-To make a free reservation at CAM, visit their website here.
+Except in the event of inclement weather, the courtyard is open during museum hours and guests are encouraged to go outside and experience Richard Serra’s Joe.
+At this time, guests must enter through the front doors of each museum respectively.
+To make a free reservation at the Contemporary Art Museum St. Louis, visit their website here.

-All in-person events have been cancelled at this time.
-However, some programs will continue on virtual platforms.
+We are currently organizing a limited number of outdoor events that allow for safe social distancing practices.
+The majority of our programs will remain on virtual platforms, however.
 Check out our programs calendar or follow us on social media for details about upcoming events.

 Is there any food or drink service at the museum?

 The Pulitzer does not have a restaurant or cafe at the museum, and outside food and drink is not allowed in the galleries.
-Due to COVID-19 restrictions, water fountains will be out of service.
+Water fountains are available.
 Guests are encouraged to bring refreshments to enjoy before or after your visit.
 There are benches at Park-Like, across the street from the museum on Washington Boulevard, and picnic tables in the tree grove, located behind the museum along Spring Avenue.

 For any additional questions, please email firstname.lastname@example.org.